21 Best Things to Do in Marrakesh, Morocco

 Due to its significance to Moroccan people, the Koutoubia Mosque which is no doubt the largest mosque in Marrakech, is a vital tourist attraction for tourists visiting the area.
 The mosque in addition to being a spiritual center is also a reference point for universal architecture.
 The beautiful 12th-century minaret structure which set the trend for buildings in Rabat and Spain is a true illustration of the expertise of Moorish ornamental skill: with rigid proportions and characterful arches, it’s a marvelous example of architecture.

-Riads are concealed treasures which can be found in the narrow streets that make up the old part of town.
+Riads are concealed treasures that can be found in the narrow streets that make up the old part of town.
 Those visiting Marrakech should make sure they spend a night in a remarkable Riad.
 For example, in Dar Hanane, where visitors are conveyed from the busy medina streets to a house of tranquility and relaxation.
 With a roof terrace and exquisite in-suite bedrooms with scenic views of Marrakech, this is a typical example of the spectacular Riads in the city.

 Located northeast of the medina, the tanneries are certain not to be overlooked.
 With many invitations from the locals and overwhelming smell, the tanneries can be found quite easily.
 It is the perfect place to watch the making of most of the treasures and souvenirs that are found in the marketplace of the old medina.
 Most items ranging from dresses to bags are manufactured here and tourists can watch the natives as they dye the material by hand to prepare them for sale in the city.
-Practically an outdoor exhibition indicating a substitute to contemporary factories, the tanneries are truly fascinating place to visit.
+Practically an outdoor exhibition indicating a substitute for contemporary factories, the tanneries are a truly fascinating place to visit.

-Old Medina Souks
+8. Old Medina Souks

 On a visit to any city in Morocco, a stopover at the charming souks must be on the itinerary and Marrakech is certainly no exception.
 Considered as the most magical and exotic city in the country, it boasts of a full medina with numerous treasures, ranging from ceramics to bags, and typically winding souks.
 Whether you’re in the market for handicrafts, literature, food, whatsoever, there’s an alleyway and street for it.
 Tourists usually get lost for long periods meandering through the maze of tantalizing streets.
 So relax, discover, and explore some of the locally produced treasures.